StarlingUAS/ProjectStarling/documentation/guide/kube-single-drone-local-machine.md

 ## Development on the Drone and Simulator

+### Useful Scripts:

 There are a number of useful scripts in the `/scripts` directory of this repository.
 Scripts can be run from any location, but for this tutorial we assume the user is in the root directory.

-### Starting the cluster root node
+1. `./scripts/start_k3s.sh` - This starts the cluster
+    -  `-u` will uninstall the cluster from the machine (and remove any running processes)
+2. `./scripts/start_single_px4sitl_gazebo.sh` - This starts the starling core functions (Dashboard and UI).
+It also starts the gazebo simulator and a 'drone' process running the PX4 SITL and a connected Mavros ROS2 node.
+Assumes the cluster has been started.
+    - `-d` will stop the gazebo and all connected 'drone' processes only (use if reloading the controller).
+    - `-r` will restart the gazebo and all connected 'drone' processes.
+    - `-sk` will skip the starting/check that the starling core functions are running.
+    - `-ow` will automatically open the UI webpages.
+3. `./scripts/start_starling_base.sh` - This starts the starling user interface and dashboard.
+Automatically run by `start_single_px4sitl_gazebo.sh`
+4. `./scripts/start_dashboard.sh` - This starts the dashboard process on the cluster.
+Assumes the cluster has already been started.
+Automatically run by `start_single_px4sitl_gazebo.sh` and `start_starling_base.sh`
+    - `-ow` will automatically open the UI webpages.

+> **Note:** The `./run_k3s` script internally runs `start_k3s.sh` and `start_single_px4sitl_gazebo.sh`.
+Any options passed will be forwarded to the relevant script.

 ## Troubleshooting/ FAQs